 “The Masculine Mystique” is now called “XY Feminist”.
 I’ll be blogging here on an irregular basis, or contributing to one of my other related projects:

 - The List of Male Privileges – The project that started this whole blog.
+This list serves as the summary / table of contents for the majority of this blog.

 - The Arrow – A blog covering my first attempt to write a radical feminist science fiction novel.
 I’m looking for suggestions and feedback from anyone interested in the project, so I will be tossing out my ideas about sci-fi and occasionally posting drafts as well.